SharePoint alternatives featuring Simpplr

 5. Huddle

-SharePoint alternatives - Huddle homepage
+SharePoint alternatives - huddle homepage

 A platform for external collaboration that brings teams or groups together virtually to work on projects, share information, and communicate—features include document sharing, task management, video conferencing, and messaging